shalanah/inapp-debugger/README.md

 ## Android

+- ❌ Silent - Fails to download file without any indication to user.
+- ❌ With note - Fails but provides some feedback to user.
 - ❌ Opens file in default browser - Unexpected behavior.
-Confuses user on how to save file.
+Continues to confuses user on how to download file.
 - ❓Unknown - UI is pared down or altered from full Chrome browser (ie: no tabs), but downloads seem to work.
 - Intent link escape (opens link in default browser instead of in-app) - `"intent:https://example.com#Intent;end"`
 - Last updated: Feb 7, 2024